 Hopi Nation

-This educational apprenticeship program is designed to pass down the knowledge, wisdom and craft of Hopi silversmith jewelry and Native American flutes to native youth as a way to preserve Hopi cultural arts & provide economic opportunity for the native community to sustain and flourish.
+This Arts Scholarship Grant program is offered as a way to preserve Hopi cultural arts & provide economic opportunity for the native community.

 PAST impact projects